Pediatric anorectal malformation (imperforate anus or ARM)

 Because an imperforate anus often is associated with other congenital abnormalities, a specialist in pediatric critical care should evaluate all infants with suspected anorectal malformations for possible co-morbidities such as congenital heart defects or malformations of the spine and urogenital organs.

-What are the causes of a Pediatric Anorectal Malformation (Imperforate Anus)?
+What are the causes of a pediatric anorectal malformation (imperforate anus or ARM)?

 In a fetus, certain steps have to take place in the 7th to 10th weeks of gestation for the rectum and anus to develop and separate properly from the urinary tract.
 Anorectal malformations occur in about 1 in 5000 live births.